Personal assistant

 Professional development

-Training takes place mainly on the job.
+Training is mainly carried out on the job.
 Experienced secretaries may supervise new entrants until they are competent in the work.
 Larger companies may provide an induction course, lasting a few days, to introduce you to the various areas of the business.
 They may also provide short courses in areas such as:

-In smaller companies, you will usually have to do training in your own time and on your own initiative, although employers may be willing to pay for relevant courses.
+In smaller companies, you will usually have to do training in your own time and under your own initiative, although employers may be willing to pay for relevant courses.

 It's possible to undertake part-time study while you're working.
 The following organisations offer relevant qualifications, which can normally be studied over one or two years: